 Before I joined Lehman, Lehman's biggest counterparty for options on bonds was an infamous hedge fund, Long-Term Capital Management (LTCM).
 After I joined, that changed: I was the person responsible for bond options, and I refused to trade with LTCM.
 My refusal led to consternation at Lehman, and a meeting about it was then held.
 At the meeting were myself and five other people: the salesman who handled the LTCM account; the head of European bond sales; the head of global bond sales; the head of European bond derivatives (to whom I directly reported); the head of global bond options (to whom I also directly reported).

 At the meeting, I explained that Lehman had lost money on every trade previously done with LTCM.
-Moreover, LTCM was solely wanting to do trades that would lose Lehman money.
+Moreover, LTCM solely wanted to do trades that would lose Lehman money.
 The five others replied that Lehman had previously done many trades with LTCM, and was now doing none.
 I again explained that every trade with LTCM had lost money, and further noted that many losses add up to a really big loss.
-The five others again said that Lehman had previously done many trades with LTCM, and was now doing none.
+The others again said that Lehman had previously done many trades with LTCM, and was now doing none.
 I reiterated.
 They reiterated.
-And we continued on like that, repeating the same points.
+And we continued on reiterating like that.